jessemonroy650/Phonegap-FileTransfer-test/NOTES.md

 ###FileDownloadResult (object)###

 There is no FileDownloadResult (object).
 The documentation says a `FileEntry` object will be returned.
 They mean this [FileEntry](https://github.com/apache/cordova-plugin-file).
-In turn the details can be found at [HTML5Rocks](http://www.html5rocks.com/en/tutorials/file/filesystem/)
+In turn, the vague details can be found at [HTML5Rocks](http://www.html5rocks.com/en/tutorials/file/filesystem/)

 ###FileTransferError (object)###